Introduction to Continuous Integration with Xamarin

 It is common on software projects for developers to work in parallel.
 At some point, it is necessary to integrate all of these parallel streams of work into one codebase that makes up the final product.
 In the early days of software development, this integration was performed at the end of a project, which was a difficult and risky process.

 Continuous Integration (CI) avoid such complexities by merging every developer's changes into the common code base on a continual basis, usually whenever any developers checks in changes to the project's shared code repository.
 Each check-in triggers an automated build and runs automated tests to verify that the newly introduced code didn’t break any existing code.
-In this way, CI surfaces errors and problems immediately and ensures that all team members stay up to date with each others work.
+In this way, CI surfaces errors and problems immediately and ensures that all team members stay up to date with each other's work.
 This results in a cohesive and stable codebase.

 Continuous integration systems have two main parts:

 - Version Control – Version Control (VC), also called source control or source code management, consolidates all of a project's code into a single shared repository and keeps a full history of every change to every file.
 This repository, often referred to as the mainline or master branch, contains the source code that will ultimately be used to build the production or release version of the app.
-There are many open source and commercial products for this task, which typically allow teams or individuals to fork a copy of the code into secondary branches where they can make extensive changes or conduct experiments without risk to the master branch.
-Once changes in a secondary branch are validated, they can then be all together merged back into the master branch.
+There are many open source and commercial products for this task, which typically allow teams or individuals to fork a copy of the code into secondary branches where they can make extensive changes or conduct experiments without risk to the main branch.
+Once changes in a secondary branch are validated, they can then be all together merged back into the main branch.

 - Continuous Integration Server – The Continuous Integration Server is responsible for collecting all of a project's artifacts (source code, images, videos, databases, automated tests, etc.), compiling the app, and running the automated tests.
 Again, there are many open source and commercial CI server tools.